 NOTE: It’s ok to review related literature to help refine how you will approach analyzing a topic, and then discover that the topic isn’t all that interesting to you.
 In that case, you can choose another from the list.
-Just don’t wait too long to make a switch and be sure to consult with your professor first that you are changing your topic.
+Just don’t wait too long to make a switch and, of course, be sure to inform your professor that you are changing your topic.

 III.
 How To Begin: Your professor leaves it up to you to choose a topic

 Step 1: Under this scenario, the key process is turning an idea or general thought into a topic that can be configured into a research problem.
-When given an assignment where you choose the research topic, don't begin by thinking about what to write about, but rather, ask yourself the question, "What do I want to know?"
-Treat an open-ended assignment as an opportunity to learn about something that's new or exciting to you related to the overall subject of the course.
+When given an assignment where you choose the research topic, don't begin by thinking about what to write about, but rather, ask yourself the question, "What do I want to understand or learn about?"
+Treat an open-ended research assignment as an opportunity to gain new knowledge about something that's new or exciting to you related to the overall subject of the course.

-Step 2: If you lack ideas, or wish to gain focus, try some or all of the following strategies:
+Step 2: If you lack ideas, or wish to gain focus, try any or all of the following strategies:

 Once you are comfortable with having turned your idea into a research problem, follow Steps 1 - 4 listed in Part I above to further develop it into a research paper.